Samuel-Aborah/alx-system_engineering-devops/0x00-shell_basics/README.md

 Copy files to .html files

 Task 15.
 Let's move.
 (100-let's move)
 Move all capitalised 1st letter files into the tmp directory.

+Task 16.
+Clean Emacs.
+(101-clean emacs)
+Delete all files in the current working directory that end with ~